Flinner/neko/README.md

 ```

 ## Performance
-Even though **neko** does a lot of checks and replacements, it still performs very toe-to-toe with `GNU cat`
+Even though **neko** does a lot of checks and replacements, it still performs toe-to-toe with `GNU cat`

 ```sh
 ❯ time (for i in {1..10}; do neko LICENSE > /dev/null; done)